Yale’s Accessibility Policy

 Do all of my Canvas files need to be accessible?

 Yes: the policy requires that “all content provided through University Websites be accessible,” which includes files shared through a Canvas site.
-Files from past courses do not fall under the policy, but any new files you share after March 1, 2018 should meet the University’s accessibility standards.
+Files from past courses do not fall under the policy, but any files shared since March 1, 2018 should meet the University’s accessibility standards.

 Are there things I should do in Canvas to make my course sites as accessible as possible?